1. Experience you can count on

 This talk explores the surprising real truth, pulled from exhaustive research into the history of great products and ideas, about how ideas work and what organizations need to do to better cultivate creativity.
 Includes advice on what managers and individuals can do to improve their own creativity.
 Based on the bestseller, The Myths of Innovation.

 An insiders guide for how to improve your organization’s idea pitching, storytelling and communication skills.
-From overcoming fears, to writing material, to better approaches for practice, in less than an hour your team will dramatically improve their ability to pitch, present and communicate.
-Based on the bestseller, Confessions of A Public Speaker.
+From overcoming fears, to writing material, to better approaches for practice, in less than an hour your team will dramatically improve their ability to pitch, present and communicate online through Zoom and other tools.
+Based in part on the bestseller, Confessions of A Public Speaker.

 4. The Honest Guide to Practical Creativity